Welcome to 31 Days of Self-care

 - Test your boundary against the “Integrity Principle of Self-care” It’s a combination of intention, word, and action.
 When these three are in harmony, we’ve made the right decision.

 - Be clear about your needs.
 What needs maintenance or replenishment?
 Do you need more affection or compliments?
 Do you need more time to yourself?

 - Be clear that inquiry is good!
 Placing blame or guilt is not.
 You want a place in making your own decisions.

-- List what you appreciate about yourself and have those things reflected in your relationships.
+- List what you appreciate about yourself.
+Reflect these things in your relationships.
 Pull the list out to remind you.

 How do boundaries look?
 They look like willingness to reach out and be honored and respected without expectation.
 Fulfill your dreams with the understanding that you are not responsible for other people’s dreams.
 That a healthy relationship with yourself and other people means support, not control.

-YOU HAVE THE POWER TO CREATE A WORLD THAT IS CONSISTENT WITH YOUR BELIEFS, AND IN DOING THIS, YOU WILL INSPIRE OTHER PEOPLE TO DO THE SAME.
+WE HAVE THE POWER TO CREATE A WORLD THAT IS CONSISTENT WITH YOUR BELIEFS, AND IN DOING THIS, WE WILL INSPIRE OTHER PEOPLE TO DO THE SAME.